-Further speakers, including First Nations media producers, will be announced shortly
+Further speakers will be announced shortly

 Professor Carlson is an Aboriginal woman who was born on and lives on D’harawal Country in NSW Australia.
 She is a scholar with both a national and international reputation in the field of Indigenous Studies.
 She has vast teaching and curriculum development experience and has published in scholarly journals, nationally and internationally.
 Professor Carlson maintains a strong connection between Indigenous Studies pedagogy and research.
 She is the author of the book, The Politics of Identity: Who Counts as Aboriginal Today?
 (Aboriginal Studies Press, 2016) and a co-editor of The Politics of Identity: Emerging Indigeneity (University of Technology Sydney E-Press, Sydney, 2013).
 She is the founding and managing editor of the Journal of Global Indigeneity.
 Professor Carlson established the Forum for Indigenous Research Excellence (FIRE) which is an international interdisciplinary research network of scholars interested in Indigenous related research.
 She hosted two recent international symposiums: ‘Cultured Queer/Queering Cultures: Indigenous Perspectives on Queerness’ and ‘Reterritorialising Social Media: Indigenous People Rise Up’.